Mehak97/udacity-kafka-streams/classroom/exercises/lesson1/exercise1.md

 The `--list` switch tells the `kafka-topics` CLI to list all known topics.

-The `--bootstrap-server PLAINTEXT://localhost:9092` switch tells the `kafka-topics` CLI where the Kafka server is located.
+The `--zookeeper localhost:2181` switch tells the `kafka-topics` CLI where the Zookeeper ensemble Kafka is using is located.
+Note that in the newest versions of Kafka the `--zookeeper` switch is deprecated in favor of a `--bootstrap-server` switch that points to Kafka.
+The `--zookeeper` switch still works, but will likely be dropped in the next major revision of Kafka.

 We haven't created any topics yet, so what you're seeing are system topics that Kafka and other Kafka ecosystem tools make use of.